 Top 10 Wes Craven Movies (Part 1)

-He made his first film “Together” in 1971 with Sean S. Cunningham, who later created the cult slasher Jason Vorhees from “Friday the 13th”.
-Craven and Cunningham made their breakthrough with “Last House on the Left” in the early XNUMXs.
-The splatter film, which is still controversial today, revolutionized the way horror films were made and, through its critical reference to the Vietnam War, gave the genre an almost political message in terms of the depiction of violence and torture.
-He wrote and directed the book based on a film by Ingmar Bergman: A few young men rape and murder two girls and the parents take bloody revenge.
-That was and remained Wes Craven's recipe and was copied dozens of times: revenge!
+He made his first film, Together, in 1971 with Sean S. Cunningham, who later created cult slasher Jason Vorhees from Friday the 13th.
+Craven and Cunningham broke through with Last House on the Left in the early XNUMXs.
+Still controversial to this day, the splatter film revolutionized the way horror films were shot and, through its critical reference to the Vietnam War, gave the genre an almost political message in terms of depicting violence and torture.
+He wrote the book loosely based on a film by Ingmar Bergman and directed it: a couple of young men rape and murder two girls and the parents take bloody revenge.
+That was and remained Wes Craven's recipe and was copied dozens of times: Revenge!
 The revenge of victims or their relatives on perpetrators.
-And the perpetrators who become victims are mostly teenagers - just like the consumers of these films.
+And the perpetrator-victims are mostly teenagers - just like the consumers of these films.

 Freddy Krueger

-He continued his straightforward and disturbing style in 1977's "The Hills Have Eyes."
-The story of a family hunted and killed in the wasteland by a pack of mutated cannibals became an even bigger success than “Last House On The Left”.
-Craven's final breakthrough came in the mid-1984s when he brought the nightmare murderer Freddy to the big screen in “Nightmare on Elm Street.”
-With the nightmare murderer Freddy, he brought a new dimension of horror to the screen.
-Wes Craven made millions of people shudder.
-The film cost just $1,8 million in 15 and grossed 1994 times as much.
-A total of nine films were made, a television series and various comics and the like.
-And main character Freddy Krueger, the man with bladed hands who went from perpetrator to victim to perpetrator, became a cult figure.
-In 2003, with “Freddy’s New Nightmare”, he tried to bring the story about the slasher Freddy, which had since been diluted by the sequels, to a worthy end – which was put into perspective again by “Freddy vs. Jason” in 1996.
-In 2, Craven achieved success with “Scream!” to fill the slasher film genre, which was believed to be dead, with new life.
-The murderer in the Munch mask (Ghost) quickly became a pop icon and the satirical story about a group of teenagers who, despite their knowledge of horror films, ultimately die in the same way as depicted in these films, became a box office hit was even surpassed financially by the successor “Scream XNUMX”.
+He continued his no-nonsense and disturbing style in 1977's The Hills Have Eyes.
+The story of a family hunted and killed in the wilderness by a pack of mutant cannibals became an even bigger hit than Last House On The Left.
+In the mid-1984s, Craven finally had his breakthrough when he brought Freddy to the screen with the nightmare killer in «Nightmare on Elm Street».
+With the nightmare killer Freddy he brought a new dimension of horror to the big screen.
+Wes Craven made millions shudder.
+The film cost just $1,8 million in 15 and grossed 1994 times that.
+Nine films were made in total, a television series and various comics and the like.
+And main character Freddy Krueger, the man with the bladed hands, who went from perpetrator to victim to perpetrator, became a cult figure.
+In 2003, with "Freddy's New Nightmare", he tried to bring the story about the slasher Freddy, which had meanwhile been watered down by the sequels, to a dignified end - which was put into perspective by "Freddy vs. Jason" in 1996.
+In 2, Craven succeeded with "Scream - Schrei!" to breathe new life into the slasher film genre that was believed to be dead.
+The killer in the Munch mask (Ghost) quickly became a pop icon and the satirical tale about a group of teenagers who, despite their knowledge of horror films, end up dying the way the horror films depict them, became a box-office hit was even surpassed financially by the successor «Scream XNUMX».

 Top 10 Wes Craven Movies (Part 2)